Kaya20245/KAYA-BUG-/README.md

 ## License

-The WhatsApp Bot PREXZY BUG V3 is released under the [MIT License](https://opensource.org/licenses/MIT).
+The WhatsApp Bot KAYA BUG V3 is released under the [MIT License](https://opensource.org/licenses/MIT).

 Enjoy the diverse features of the WhatsApp Bot to enhance your conversations and make your WhatsApp experience more interesting!

 ## Developers:

--PRECIOUS AYOMIDE
+-KAYA SASAKI